Employee Development

 The coaching usually involves senior and more experienced employees coaching junior employees.
 It's worth noting that coaching employees differs slightly from mentorship.

-Employee coaching is primarily concerned with increasing productivity and enhancing workers' performance, while mentorship takes it further (more on that later).
+Employee coaching is primarily concerned with increasing productivity and enhancing workers' performance, while mentorship programs take it further (more on that later).

 Why is it important for employees to have access to coaching?